-Updated: September, 2017Summary of common traffic laws in Ohio – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: August, 2023Summary of common traffic laws in Ohio – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the Ohio Traffic Safety Office website.

 In Ohio, the maximum speed limit for cars is 70 mph.
 The maximum highway speed for trucks is also 70 mph.
-Maximum speeds may only apply to small sections of designated roads - not all highways.
+These are maximum speeds.
+Speeds may be lower on highway passing through urban areas.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Ohio allows new drivers to get their learners permit at the age of 15 years and 6 months.
 You must have your provisional license for a minimum of 6 months.
 Drivers can then get their intermediate license at 16.
 An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
 However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.

 In Ohio, drivers can obtain their full drivers license at the age of 18.